 - Indiana Jones and the Last Crusade is the Trope Namer, where the line gets used twice in the introduction, first as noted in the Page Quote (when Indy is a teenaged Scout) and later when Indy is a full-fledged adventurer.
 Both refer to the same object, the Cross of Coronado.
-Note that this example falls under both Type 1 (again, when Indy says it) and Type 2 (Panama Hat's retort).
+Note that this example falls under both Don't Touch That MacGuffin (again, when Indy says it) and What a Piece of Junk (Panama Hat's retort).

 - The one time that Miles made the mistake of showing his attic and its wide selection of century-plus old junk to Commodore Duv Galeni of ImpSec Komarran Affairs, the man promptly reverted to Doctor Professor Duv Galeni of the University of Vorbarr Sultana Department of History and insisted that it all belonged in a museum.

-- Piper MacLean has a moment like this when she is told the dagger she is holding belonged to Helen of Troy.
+- Percy Jackson and the Olympians: Piper MacLean has a moment like this when she is told the dagger she is holding belonged to Helen of Troy.
 Annabeth explains that Half-Bloods live surrounded by ancient stuff and it's meant for them to use.

 - Adventure Hunters: This is how Regina justifies her treasure hunting; 'we can better learn about and appreciate a culture if its relics are in a museum instead of collecting dust in a tomb'.
 Her teammates are Only in It for the Money and just as heroic as she is.
 The difference is that they care more about making a living than studying history.